jonathanjwatson/intro-to-css/Section-03/44-CSS-Grid-Inst/44-README.md

 3. Build a page that contains a full-width heading.
 4. Add a section where 1/2 is an image and 1/2 is text.
 5. Add a section with three columns of text.

+## Note:

+1. For `.col` classes to work, you *must* have `.container` and `.row` classes above it in three DOM tree.

+## Questions:
+1. How could we make this even most responsive?
+2. Is there a ways to further customize how many columns an element will take up?